 Each application held with it a possibility of a different life.

-But, when I look back at it, I am amazed not only how seriously I took the process, but how little I understood or questioned what happened when they received my applications; I fully trusted the process.
+When I look back at it, I am amazed not only how seriously I took the process, but how much I trusted it.

 I pictured a renowned professor, literally in an ivory tower, reading my application and exclaiming “This is just who we need,” as he sipped his coffee and cracked the spines on new theories.

 Connection to Admissions

 However, this is not always how it works.
 Thousands and thousands of applicants come through the door every year.
 These students are from around the world, from varying education systems, and from unique backgrounds.
 Admissions teams are tasked with evaluating all of them and deciding who will be the best fit at your institution.

 Research shows that holistic admissions is on the rise globally.
 This shift in higher education means that every year admissions teams are receiving more materials to review for each applicant.
 But what should you do with all of this new information?